Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Add-AzVMDataDisk.md

 ### -VM
 Specifies the local virtual machine object to which to add a data disk.
-You can use the **Get-AzureRmVM** cmdlet to obtain a virtual machine object.
+You can use the **Get-AzVM** cmdlet to obtain a virtual machine object.
-You can use the **New-AzureRmVMConfig** cmdlet to create a virtual machine object.
+You can use the **New-AzVMConfig** cmdlet to create a virtual machine object.

 ```yaml
 Type: Microsoft.Azure.Commands.Compute.Models.PSVirtualMachine